Pair of Shipwreck Sawankhalok Jarlets | 1368-1644

 Condition

-Both jarlets are well-preserved, with intact forms and surface accretions that attest to their long submersion.
-Their natural patina and encrustations contribute to their uniqueness as maritime finds.
+Both jarlets are well preserved with intact forms and visible marine accretions resulting from long submersion.
+The natural encrustations and patina contribute to their character as authentic maritime relics.

 Height: 5 in